-As a consultant, I get this comment a lot, “I want to start a nonprofit.”
+As a consultant, I get this comment a lot, “I want to start a nonprofit” or “I am considering starting a nonprofit”.
 Sometimes folks will come to my classes specifically because they have the idea of starting a nonprofit stuck in their head.
-Keep in mind that I do NOT teach any workshops on how to start a nonprofit.
+Keep in mind that I do NOT teach any workshops about starting a nonprofit.
 I have a great workshop called Bootcamp for Beginner Nonprofits that walks through many foundations aspects of start-up nonprofits that are in the design phase or have been in existence for 1-3 years.
 But, this is NOT a how-to class.
 It is a ‘What You Should Know’ class.

 My initial conversation with anyone wanting to start a nonprofit incorporates all of the following questions, most of which we never get around to discussing because there are no answers to the preceding questions.
 If you are in a fairly new nonprofit, think you might like to start one or work as a consultant with nonprofits, I encourage you to explore the well-developed replies to the following questions.